 It’s the one secret that many content marketers use to keep a steady flow of website traffic.
 All the hard work has been done in creating the content.
 Repurposing is a bit like unwrapping it and repackaging it in different ways.

 It makes great business sense, too as it will save you time.
 Also, it will allow you to get the absolute most out of every piece of content.
-Finally, you can reach new audiences by putting repurposed content onto different platforms.
+As well as this, you can reach new audiences by putting repurposed content onto different platforms.

-So, here’s how to repurpose your blog content effectively.
+Here’s how to repurpose your blog content effectively

 1) Make Use of Social Media

 Whichever social media platforms you use for your business, you can recycle existing content to them.

 Popular and effective ways to use social media:

 - Take snippets from the original blog and use as social media posts

 Nothing is stopping you from republishing the original post onto your social media channels.
 Do this especially if the content is evergreen.
 An evergreen post means it remains relevant even if it was first published a year or two ago.

 Take a look at which of your blog posts can be suitably linked together.
 They can then be repackaged to produce a guide or an e-book.